djplaner/blog/docs/2015/08/16/github-and-the-moodle-book-step-2/index.md

 ---
+categories:
+- moodleopenbook
+date: 2015-08-16 17:27:55+10:00
+next:
+  text: There's more to it than the Internet and social software
+  url: /blog2/2015/08/17/theres-more-to-it-than-the-internet-and-social-software/
+previous:
+  text: Bringing github and the Moodle book module together - step 1
+  url: /blog2/2015/08/14/bringing-github-and-the-moodle-book-module-together-step-1/
 title: github and the Moodle book - Step 2
-date: 2015-08-16 17:27:55+10:00
-categories: ['moodleopenbook']
 type: post
 template: blog-post.html
 comments: